ubalklen/guichet/readme.md

 ![Alt text](assets/image.png)

-You can also customize the layout by acessing the `layout` attribute of the `Guichet` object.
+You can also customize the layout by accessing the `layout` attribute of the `Guichet` object.

 Guichet is based on the awesome [PySimpleGUI](https://www.pysimplegui.org/) library.